The Doctoral programmes of the School of Information Sciences will be transferring to two new faculties:

-Please notice that the study right for doctoral studies does not include any financial aid from the University.
+Please note that the study right for doctoral studies does not include any financial aid from the University.
 The University does not have a scholarship system for international students.
 The School of Information Sciences may have some salaried positions for doctoral studies available alongside with the application round for the doctoral study right.
 These positions must be applied for separately.

 There are no tuition fees in doctoral programmes.